memorandump/blog/about.md

 </> Hello.

 My name is Hưng.
 I am a Saigon-based developer.
 This is my personal memo.
-I am forgetful sometimes so I write to remember things better.
-I ramble on different stuffs but mostly technical ones :) You guys feel free to reach me here baohung88@gmail.com.
+I have limited memory so I dump it down here.
+I ramble on different stuffs but mostly technical ones :) You guys feel free to reach me via baohung88@gmail.com.

 **Coding for foods..**